What was the issue that required change?

 Keeping people with dementia at home requires commitment by unpaid carers.
 There is a need to enhance resilience to prevent carers reaching crisis point and consequently, the cared-for person with dementia being admitted to hospital.

 With an increasing number of informal and family carers in the Tweeddale area, identified as caring for people with dementia, the focus of the project was to think about ways of promoting feelings of health and wellbeing for those at the centre of care.
-At the same time, the approach adopted aimed to enhance inter-agency working and carer involvement in their own care.
+At the same time, the approach adopted aimed to enhance inter-agency working using assets already available in the community.

-This project enabled teams from community nursing, Borders Carers and family carers to work together to find ways of promoting health and wellbeing in their role of caring for loved ones.
+This project enabled Tweeddale Community Nursing Team, Social Care, Borders Carers Centre, Third Sector groups and informal carers to work together to find ways of promoting health and wellbeing in their role of caring for loved ones.

 How did you tackle it?